felixnorden/moppepojkar/documentation/kpis.md

 ## Product Owner satisfaction

+### Strategy for staying on track
+A problem with not having the Product Owner available to you while working at all times is getting off track and not producing what the owner actually wants.
+To make sure that this does not happen we are going to use product owner satisfaction as a kpi.

 At the weekly sprint review, the Product Owner will be asked to grade his/her value of the current product.
 This will then be set into perspective with the agreed Produced velocity.
-If there are big differences, then actions regarding adaptation and negotiation with the Product Owner will be taken.
-This way, the communication between the team and the Product Owner will improve and follow up questions can be asked for eliciting clearer requirements.
+If there are big differences, then actions regarding adaptation and negotiation with the Product Owner

 ## Code/test coverage

 Charts based upon test coverage on produced code.

+### Strategy for code quality
+To reduce the risk of writing unnecessary or untested code we have chosen to use code coverage as an kpi.
+Striving for a high code coverage will result in cleaner code that works as intended.
+We will use a plugin that automatically calculates code coverage.
+Testing coverage does not mean that the code is perfect, it is just as good as the test.